For LL.M. Students

 LL.M. students will receive two credits that will be graded on a pass/fail basis, provided they meet all deadlines and complete program requirements.
 Although LL.M. students may participate in only one “for-credit” externship during their LL.M. program, they are free to participate in as many non-credit internships as they can arrange and manage, assuming they have permission to work in the United States.
 (Please note that students on F-1 visas are not permitted to work off-campus without receiving academic credit.)

 The academic externships are unpaid.
-For the Fall 2020 semester, students are permitted to consider externships outside the DC metropolitan area, since many organizations will continue to be in a telework environment.
+For the Fall 2020 and Spring 2021 semesters, students are permitted to consider externships outside the DC metropolitan area, since many organizations will continue to be in a telework environment.
 The student’s direct supervisor must be an attorney.
 Students cannot be working, or have worked for, the organization if the students wish to receive academic credit.
+If the organization is not in the database of pre-approved externships, students must submit a “Student-Initiated Placement (“SIP”) Approval Request Form”, which can be found on this page.

 Organizations select their own for-credit extern(s), and select these externs based on their own hiring criteria.
 If the externship is at a for-profit entity, the student’s work product and time cannot be billed to a client.